lima1/ovrc4_signew/README.md

 ------------------------------------------------------
 # Requirements #

-R/Bioconductor: Tested on R 2.15.1 and Bioconductor 2.11, but the code should work with any relatively recent versions.
+R/Bioconductor: Tested on R 3.0.1 and Bioconductor 2.12, but the code should work with any relatively recent versions.
+The texreg package is required in fairly recent version.

 All other needed packages will be installed automatically when running the install scripts shown above.